TatianaVeda/frontend-framework/framework/docs/best-practices.md

   }
 }
 ```
-This improves performance for large or scrollable content.

----

-## 7. Prevent Default Behavior and Event Bubbling When Needed
+### 7. Prevent Default Behavior and Event Bubbling When Needed

-**Best practice:**
 Use `event.preventDefault()` and `event.stopPropagation()` in your handlers to control browser behavior and event flow.

 **Example:**